-Hospital at home
+Hospital at Home:

-During 2013/14, we obtained funding and recruited the nursing and medical staff including consultant paediatrician staffing required for a 'hospital at home' service in Islington.
-It is open seven days a week from 8am to 10pm, this enables early discharge from hospital and reduces hospital admission.
+During 2013-2014 we obtained funding and recruited the nursing and medical staff including Consultant Paediatrician staffing required for a 'Hospital at Home' service in Islington it is open 7 days a week 0800hs-2200hs this enables early discharge from hospital and reduces hospital admission.

-Children's diabetes
+Children's Diabetes:

-Appointment of a second specialist nurse and part time consultant (in post March 2014) in order to increase specialist provision for children with diabetes and to meet the national criteria for excellent care (under the Best Practice Tariff requirements) agreement by both commissioners (Haringey and Islington) to pay for best tariff from 2014/15.
+Appointment of a second specialist nurse and part time consultant (in post March 2014) in order to increase specialist provision for children with diabetes and to meet the national criteria for excellent care (under the Best Practice Tariff requirements) agreement by both Commissioners (Haringey& Islington) to pay for best tariff from 2014/15

-Children's epilepsy
+Children's epilepsy:

-Consultant paediatrician with neurology and clinical nurse specialist (CNS) epilepsy (Islington) appointed in October and November 2013 respectively.
-Service provides education in schools, to school nurses and workshps for children and families with epilepsy, GP liaison.
+Consultant paediatrician with neurology and CNS epilepsy (Islington) appointed Oct and Nov 2013 respectively.
+Service provides education in schools/ to school nurses/ and workshops for children and families with epilepsy, GP liaison.
 New community clinic established 2014.
-All children with possible seizure seen within two weeks.
+All children with possible seizure seen within 2 weeks

-Service now meets national criteria for excellent care for Islington patients (under the Best Practice Tariff requirements).
+Service now meets national criteria for excellent care for Islington patients (under the Best Practice Tariff requirements)